joseph-palmer/CMEECourseWork/Project/README.md

 plan is to use the inverse cdf method for this.
 A comprehensive testing method is not possible.
 One has to sample from a uniform distribution bound between 0,1 and pass these to the inverse of the cdf of the target distribution.
 Not possible to code fully but an example script in a jupyter notebook in __Notebooks/__ for exponential shows the method.
 This will need to be done manually for every other function you want to test from.

-* The sum of exponentials will need extending to cover multiple data points.
-Because both the likelihood and cdf are in parts this can be done by simply increasing the number of parts to the total length of the data.
-This will be done through a function.